Signed in as:

 The 500kV MARL /Gore-Doubs-GooseCreek transmission line has an InService Date of 2032, the 765kV Valley Link transmission line has an InService Date of 2029!!

 First Energy is already working on siting the 765kV transmission line!
 I've heard they expect to have open houses in the Fall.
-We don't know which transmission line they will be submitting an application to the Virginia SCC for first or the order they will be submitting the applications to the other states!
+We don't know which transmission line they will be submitting an application to the Virginia SCC for first or the order they will be submitting the applications to the other states!.

 Please watch this video of the installation of the Wyoming - Jackson Ferry 765kV transmission line and send it to every elected official in Virginia that you know.
 This is a direct result of the data center policy of the Loudoun County BOS.